• Skip to primary navigation

 Instructions

-• Heat the butter and oil in a large heavy-based saucepan.
-Fry the onions, garlic, ginger, and curry powder for 5 minutes on a medium heat.
+• Heat the butter and oil in a large, heavy-based saucepan over medium heat.
+Add the onions, garlic, ginger, and curry powder and fry for 5 minutes, stirring occasionally.

-• Add the cubed parsnips and apple and cook for a further 2 minutes.
+• Add the cubed parsnips and apple and cook for a further 2 minutes, stirring occasionally.

-• Add in the vegetable stock and seasoning.
-Simmer for 1 hour 15 minutes until the parsnip is tender.
+• Pour in the vegetable stock and season with salt and pepper.
+Bring to a simmer and cook for 1 hour and 15 minutes, or until the parsnips are tender.

-• Pour the chunky soup into a liquidiser or processor and liquidise until smooth.
+• Transfer the chunky soup to a blender or food processor and blend until smooth.

-• Pour the smooth soup back into the pan and add 100 ml of boiling water to thin it out if required.
-Serve with a swirl of creme fraiche.
+• Pour the smooth soup back into the pan.
+If the soup is too thick, add 100 ml of boiling water to thin it out to your desired consistency.
+Serve with a swirl of creme fraiche on top and season with salt and pepper.

 Notes